adc-connect/adcc/docs/developers.rst

    git clone https://code.adc-connect.org

-Building and testing adcc can be achieved by
+Building and testing libadcc and adcc can be achieved by

 .. code-block:: shell